Skip to main content

 Processing Variables (VAR)

-The Processing Variables screen allows the user to configure the following:
+The Processing Variables screen allows you to configure the following:

 • Variables that affect the number of permissible concurrent jobs to be monitored

-• Variables which alter the default determination of success or failure of a job
+• Variables that alter the default determination of success or failure of a job

 • The level of granularity as it pertains to job status reporting